-The Combined Company has committed to several short-term drilling and long-term contracts with various third parties in order to complete its various drilling projects.
-The contracts contain an early termination clause that require the Combined Company to pay significant penalties to the third party should the Combined Company cease drilling efforts.
-These penalties could significantly impact the Combined Company's financial statements upon contract termination.
-These commitments are not recorded in the accompanying combined balance sheets.
-Future commitments as of June 30, 2011 are \$16.5 million.
+The Company has committed to several short-term drilling and long-term contracts with various third parties in order to complete its various drilling projects.
+The contracts contain an early termination clause that require the Company to pay significant penalties to the third party should the Company cease drilling efforts.
+These penalties could significantly impact the Company's financial statements upon contract termination.
+These commitments are not recorded in the accompanying balance sheets.
+Future commitments as of September 30, 2011 are \$16.9 million.
 Management does not anticipate canceling any drilling contracts or discontinuing drilling efforts in 2011.